QuotaGuard and Bubble.io Integration Guide

 Step 2: Configure Your External Service

-Add both of your QuotaGuard static IPs to the firewall allowlist of your external database or API:
+Add both of your QuotaGuard static IPs to the firewall allowlist of your external API:

 - For corporate APIs: Provide the IPs to your IT team for their firewall

 Search the Bubble plugin marketplace for HTTP request plugins that support proxy configuration.
-Some community plugins allow specifying proxy settings.
+Some community plugins allow specifying proxy settings directly, which lets you stay entirely within Bubble’s no-code environment.

 Option B: Use an external serverless function